ydx1013/FigureYa/README.md

 This project is licensed under the **[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/)**.

-If you use this project in your research, please cite our publication:
+If you use this project in your research, please cite:

 > Xiaofan Lu, et al. (2025). *FigureYa: A Standardized Visualization Framework for Enhancing Biomedical Data Interpretation and Research Efficiency*. iMetaMed. [https://doi.org/10.1002/imm3.70005](https://doi.org/10.1002/imm3.70005)